sumotoy/SSD_13XX/README.md

  - Image support.
  - Gradients.
  - Uses my TFT_9163C popular library format and commands, can share fonts,icons and images.<br>

+<b>Unique commands: (differs from other libraries due different chip features)</b><br>
+ - copyArea: copy a portion of screen into another location (hardware acc)
+ - dimArea: dim a selected area
+ - scroll: this chip has an standalone hardware scroll
+ - defineScrollArea: since scroll is hardware, all is defined inside this function)
+ - clearArea:
+ - setColorDepth:8 or 16bit
+ - setColorOrder:RGB or BGR
+ - drawRect: the standard drawRect is provided, but this advanced version have borders.
+Hardware accellerated.
+ - mode:PWRSAVE It's almost equal to sleep, display goes off
+ - mode:DISP_DIM The display goes in Dim mode
+ - mode:PROTECT The chip logic don't accept any commands, just mode:NORMAL to goes off of protect mode.

 <b>Licence:</b><br>
 Licenced under GNU V3.